btcven/locha/documentation/EN/chapter_11.md

 ## 11.6 Initiate the clients table.

-The clients table is a conceptual table that stores the clients of the router, and the node only recreates the _RREQ_ and _RREP_ messages from the clients registered in that table.
+The clients table is a conceptual table that stores the clients of the router, and the node only recreates the _RREQ_ and _RREP_ messages from the clients registered in its table.

 ### 11.6.1 Routine to initialize the routes table.